-The grant-date fair value for awards for which the requisite service has not been rendered and that are outstanding as of January 1, 2006 is based on the grant-date fair value of those awards as calculated under SFAS No. 123, "Accounting for Stock-Based Compensation" for pro forma disclosures under the assumption of historical volatility.
+Equity-settled share-based payments are measured at fair value at the date of grant.
+The grant-date fair value of these instruments was estimated using the Black-Scholes option valuation model.
+This Black-Scholes pricing model requires the use of assumptions, including expected stock price volatility and the estimated life of each award.
+The risk-free interest rate used in the model is determined, based on a Euro government bond with a life equal to the expected life of the equity-settled share-based payments.
 Since January 1, 2006 we are adopting implied volatility of our actively-traded options for new issued stock options as one of the assumptions in the Black-Scholes pricing model.
-As the semiconductor industry is becoming more mature, resulting in a decreasing cyclicality, we believe that implied volatility is currently a better assumption for the valuation model than historical volatility.
+As the semiconductor industry is becoming more mature, resulting in a decreasing cyclicality, we believe that implied volatility is currently a better assumption for the valuation model than historical volatility as previously applied.
+We also refer to Note 16 "Employee Benefits" for further details re the assumptions used in the pricing model.